Skip links

 May 12, 2022

 The first-ever image of the black hole at the center of the Milky Way.
-The image – which looks like a fuzzy orange donut (but as big as Mercury’s orbit) – is of the dust and shadow around the black hole Sgr A* itself, seen
+The image—which looks like a fuzzy orange donut (but as large as Mercury’s orbit)—is of the dust and shadow surrounding the black hole Sgr A* itself, seen by humanity for the

 November 19, 2020